-We’re going back to basics with this Classic Chicken Noodle Soup made with homemade chicken broth
+We’re going back to basics with this Classic Homemade Chicken Noodle Soup and from-scratch chicken broth.

 How to Make Chicken Noodle Soup with Homemade Chicken Broth